AnnaGrBio/DESWOMAN/README.md

 ## Strategy2

-With **Strategy 2**, **DESMAN** uses several transcriptomes assembled by mapping RNA-seq reads onto the same genome and extracts candidate neORFs from all transcriptomes.
+With **Strategy 2**, **DESWOMAN** uses several transcriptomes assembled by mapping RNA-seq reads onto the same genome and extracts candidate neORFs from all transcriptomes.
 It then assesses the orthology of the neORFs between transcriptomes.
-Three fields must be filled in mandatorily in order to run DESMAN:
+Three fields must be filled in mandatorily in order to run DESWOMAN:
 * **Query name**
   Name of the reference genome used for assembling the transcriptomes.
 The name of the query genome is derived from the filename.
 For example, if a user assembled transcriptomes based on the genome of *Drosophila melanogaster* called "RefGenome.fa", then the query is called "RefGenome".
 * **Genome directory**